 Stressful environmental factors such as drought, poor irrigation habits, or unhealthy soil are just some of the potential things that can attract pests and disease, and recognizing the symptoms isn’t always a straightforward process since they vary from disease to disease.

-In this article, we’ll cover some of the most common ones you’re likely to encounter and some tips on how to avoid them in the future.
+In this article, Lawn Master covers some of the most common lawn diseases you’re likely to encounter and some tips on how to avoid them in the future.

 Red Thread

 Red thread usually happens in late summer or fall but can occur year-round.
-However, with proper lawn care you shouldn’t have any serious issues with this disease.
+However, with premium lawn care, you shouldn’t have any serious issues with this disease.

 Rust